 Exemplification Vocabulary 1.
 A chicken farmer has 387 eggs that his hens laid this morning.
 She packs the eggs in dozens.
-How many egg boxes will be needed? multiply divide place value 3.
-Tom's height is x cm.
-Tim is 7 cm taller than Tom. a) Write an expression for Tim's height Tom's father is three times as tall as Tom. b) Write an expression for Tom's father's height. x and y are whole numbers. x + y = 17 Find a pair of numbers, x and y, that satisfy the equation. x and y are variables x - y = 11 decimal places rounding remainder problem solve context missing number order of operations value equation expression algebra variable a) Find three possible pairs of values that satisfy the equation. b) Josh says that $x=8$ and $y=3$ is a possible solution.
-Do you agre e with · • unknown solution satisfy pairs of values Representation Flue Solve Algebre Represent word problems using the bar model to help children decide the correct calculation.
-Representing a problem with objects e.g. egg boxes and eggs to help children understand the context a Using a empty box/question mark/shape to represent an unknown number (different shapes if more than one unknown).
-Table of unknown with totals - problem - find Building an expression or equation with algebra tiles and then turning them over to write on the reverse to substitute values in.
-Matchbox algebra - find 2. degree of accuracy is specif 1-digit number 2-digit number digit number digit number mal calculations legree of accuracy ns and some element of rounding gger word for operation is clear and fied gger word is subtle or missing for the
+How many egg boxes will be needed? multiply divide place value x + y = 17 decimal places rounding remainder problem solve context missing number order of operations value 4.
+Find a pair of numbers, x and y , that satisfy the equation. x and y are variables $x - y = 11$ a) Find three possible pairs of values that satisfy the equation. b) Josh says that $x = 8$ and $y = 3$ is a possible solution.
+Do you agree with Josh?
+Explain your answer. equation expression algebra variable unknown solution satisfy pairs of values Representation Flue ency Solve Algebi Problems involving Rounding and Accuracy Represent word problems using the bar model to help children decide the correct calculation.
+Representing a problem with objects e.g. egg boxes and eggs to help children understand the context 2.
+Recap: multiply and divide a whole of whole number multiplied by whole number divided by 1- whole number divided by 1- whole number divided by 2- find missing numbers in form Recap: round a number to a given of Nearest whole number Nearest whole number 1 decimal place 2 decimal places Nearest 10, 100, 1000, Solve problems involving 4 operatio One-step problem where trick degree of accuracy is specifically number by a 1 or 2 digit number 1-digit number 2-digit number digit number digit number mal calculations legree of accuracy ns and some element of rounding gger word for operation is clear and

-0 One-step problem where the degree of accuracy must be decided by the pupil
+0 One-step problem where the degree of accura acy must be decided by the pupil